daaimah123/Student_Management_System/README.md

 ## Hey there! 👋

 Welcome to my University Management System!
-This little project started as a way to save my sanity after watching university staff struggle with spreadsheets and paper forms for the millionth time.
-I figured there had to be a better way!
+This project started as school project where I created two different files for a student management system and an employee management system respectively.

 ## What Does This Thing Do? 🤔
 This desktop app lets you manage all the university stuff without losing your mind:
 * 👨‍🎓 **Students** - Add those eager learners, track their info, and stop losing their paperwork
 * 👩‍🏫 **Employees** - Keep tabs on professors and staff (and maybe figure out who keeps eating everyone's lunch in the break room)
 * 📚 **Courses** - Organize what's being taught without the usual scheduling nightmare